 If we do not hear from you first thing in the morning and your child is not in school, then we will try and make contact with you as quickly as possible to ensure that your child is safe.
 This could be by telephone or home visit.
 Please rest assured that we always pursue this until we are satisfied so you know that your child’s welfare is important to us.

 Other Reasons for Absence

-If there is any other reason why you or your child is finding it difficult to attend school regularly and on time, then please do contact Mr Rayner who can help.
+If there is any other reason why you or your child is finding it difficult to attend school regularly and on time, then please do contact Mrs Mould or Mr Davy who can help.
 Our pastoral team has already helped many other parents and children in this way.
 Seeking early help, no matter the issue, can help you to avoid any fines for non-attendance which can be very costly and embarrassing.